dutradda/alquimia/README.md

 # Alquimia
-An API to work with JSON schemas in SQLAlchemy
+An API to work with JSON schemas in SQLAlchemy.

 ## Instalation
 ```